Polyor's stance in disruptive. In all candor herein a number of historical LinkedIn posts heaped pêle-mêle ...

 Read more

 Carbon-farming derived carbon-credits imply baselines.
 This is a major limitation given that such baselines are very difficult, if not impossible to obtain.
-This critique also applies to conventional carbon-farming.
-Polyor has circumvented this conventional baseling problem by redefining soil organic matter baselines in terms of nitrogen refundable nitrogen credits (RNCs).
+This also applies to conventional carbon-farming.
+Polyor has circumvented this baseling problem by redefining soil organic matter baselines in terms of nitrogen refundable nitrogen credits (RNC).

 Read more